Chip-firing and critical groups of signed graphs: Critical groups of signed graphs

 If $n$ is even, we see that $-W_n$ is switching equivalent to $W_n$ by performing a vertex switch at every other non-sink vertex.
 From Lemma \ref{lem:SmithBalanced} it follows that $\mathcal{K}(-W_{n}) = \mathcal{K}(W_{n})$ Hence, $|\mathcal{K}(-W_{n})| = |\mathcal{K}(W_{n})| = 5f_n^2$.

 If $n$ is odd, using Theorem \ref{thm:MatrixTreeNice}, we compute $\det(L_{-W_n})$ by counting spanning TU-subgraphs.
 We see that the set of spanning TU-subgraphs of $-W_n$ consists of the usual spanning trees of $W_n$ and a single subgraph consisting of the exterior cycle of the wheel (along with the isolated vertex $q$).
 From this count, we obtain that $\det(L_{-W_n}) = \ell_n^2 + 4$.
-Since $n$ is odd, Identity 53 from \cite{BQ} tells us that $\ell_n^2 + 4 = 5f_{n}^2$. \end{proof} Using similar arguments, we can find the order of $\mathcal{K}((W_n)_{\phi})$ where $n \geq 2$ is even and $(W_n)_{\phi}$ is unbalanced.
+Since $n$ is odd, Identity 53 from \cite{BQ} tells us that $\ell_n^2 + 4 = 5f_{n}^2$. \end{proof}